dglazkov/polymath/README.md

 }
 ```

+You can also use the convenience script to set any proeprties and work with this file, like so:

+`python3 -m config.directory set wdl endpoint https://polymath.wdl.com`

 ### Standing up a polymath endpoint

 This project can be used to stand up your own polymath endpoint on Google App Engine.